Argmaster/bytom/src/Bytom.Assembler/README.md

 The pop instruction removes the 4-byte data element from the top of the hardware-supported stack into the specified operand (i.e. register or memory location).
-It first moves the 4 bytes located at memory location [CSTP] into the specified register or memory location, and then increments CSTP by 4.
+It first moves the 4 bytes located at memory location [STP] into the specified register or memory location, and then increments STP by 4.

 - `pop <reg>` - `0b0000_xxxx_xx00_0000_0000_0000_0100_0000` # 32 bit
 - `pop <mem>` - `0b0000_xxxx_xx00_0000_0000_0000_0100_0100` # 32 bit